ing-bank/ingenious-doc/docs/additionalfeatures.md

     === "Examples"

-        Below are sample Test Case and generated report on how to use String Operations *Concat*
+        Below are sample Test Case and generated report on how to use String Operations *GetOccurence*

         **Sample Test Case:**